AlhassanLuqman/GROUP-ATHENS-LP1-Data_Analysis/README.md

 4. How has the EdTech sector evolved between the periods of 2018 and 2021?

 5. Which sector has seen the most growth in popularity?
-Does the funding in that sector play a role?
+Does the funding to that sector play a role?